-Codio’s new In-Line Comments feature improves students’ ability to quickly identify teacher comments and allows for back-and-forth communication—all right next to the relevant code.
+Codio makes it easy for anyone who’s learning to code remotely to receive, read, review, and respond to instructor’s comments on their code, with the new In-Line Comments feature.
+Above all, it improves students’ ability to quickly identify teachers’ comments and allows for back-and-forth communication—all right next to the relevant code.

 Single-line comments on the left files and a multi-line comment on the file on the right.